Home » ⇾ Six essential spring flowering garden tips

 2. Remove any dead (last season’s) blooms.

-3. Remember, if it flowers in the spring (April, May or June), now is not the time to prune.
-Prune after they bloom.
+3. Remember, if your shrubs bloom in the spring, it is not the time to prune (April, May or June).
+Prune spring flowering shrubs after they bloom.
 Spring-blooming shrubs set flower buds in the fall.
-A hard spring pruning can remove or damage new flowers.
+Spring pruning will remove or damage new flowers.
 Here is a short list of shrubs that flower in spring.

 • Forsythia